IntegratedMind19/BTC-Volatility-Forecast/knowledge_base/interpretation_rules.md

 3. Do not claim that external events caused the model forecast.
 4. State clearly that external context was not used by the Random Forest model.
 5. Mention only materially relevant information.
+6. Only provide news when there are news relevant to the data obtained in analysis_output.
+State connections between analysis_output to the selected news. (e.g., increasing oil prices due to Iranian war leads to higher Bitcoin volatility.)
-6. Do not use opinion or editorial articles.
+7. Do not use opinion or editorial articles.
-7. Preserve the distinction between publication date and observation date.
+8. Preserve the distinction between publication date and observation date.
-8. If market context is unavailable, state this directly.
+9. If market context is unavailable, state this directly.
-9. Do not provide investment recommendations.
+10. Do not provide investment recommendations.
-10. Do not reproduce full article text.
+11. Do not reproduce full article text.
-11. Include the source name for every external event mentioned.
+12. Include the source name for every external event mentioned.

 ---